 Developed in the early 19th century, Yellow Sulphur Springs in Montgomery County afforded its patrons the usual middle-class leisure-time and therapeutic pursuits of the mid-Victorian-era mountain resorts.
 Prior to the Civil War, the spa was enjoyed by individuals who soon were to make history: Edmund Ruffin, Jubal Early, and P. G. T. Beauregard.
 Despite the loss of a later main hotel building and several cottages, the original early-19th-century hotel structure with its mid-19th-century galleried façade survives.
 Also remaining amid a grove of venerable oaks are three cottage rows and an early bowling alley, making the group one of the state’s most complete early spa complexes.
 A focal point of Yellow Sulphur Springs is the polygonal gazebo sheltering the spring.
-Most of the cottages are now rented as apartments.
-The hotel building, long in a neglected state, was restored in the 1990s.
+Most of the cottages were rented as apartments and the hotel building, long in a neglected state, was restored in the 1990s.

-[NRHP Accepted: 1/2/2013]
+[NRHP Approved: 1/2/2013]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.